 Before you can use a new floppy disc, you need to format it.
-Formatting a disc prepares it to receive information from the computer: This is rather like drawing straight lines on a blank piece of paper before you start writing on it: It tells the computer where to put the information - it writes along the lines (called tracks).
+Formatting a disc prepares it to receive information from the computer.
+This is rather like drawing straight lines on a blank piece of paper before you start writing on it.
+It tells the computer where to put the information - it writes along the lines (called tracks).
 Formatting also tells the computer how much information a floppy disc can hold.

-Warning!: When you format a disc, any data that was previously stored on it is permanently lost.
-So, don't reformat a disc unless you are certain that you no longer require the data stored on it.
+Warning!: When you format a disc, any information that was previously stored on it is permanently lost.
+So, don't reformat a disc unless you are certain that you no longer require the information stored on it.

+- 1 Make sure the disc is NOT write-protected

-1 Insert the disc in the floppy disc drive
+- 2 Insert the disc in the floppy disc drive

-2 Display the Format submenu
+- 3 Display the Format dialogue box

-Move the pointer over the floppy disc drive icon on the icon bar, and click Menu:
+Move the pointer over the floppy disc drive icon on the icon bar and click Menu.